Reading time: 5 min.

 • Topical Finasteride — an off-label liquid solution that can lower scalp DHT levels.

-• Minoxidil — a topical solution that stimulates blood flow to the follicles.
+• Minoxidil — a topical solution that stimulates blood flow to the hair follicles.

 • Caffeine shampoos — leave a caffeine treatment on your scalp for up to 30 minutes (or as advised on the label) to promote hair growth.